Hero - Interior Page Hero Module

 Falling for Florals

-After two summers of renovations, the Catawba Falls Trail near Old Fort will sport a new boardwalk and stairs for summer 2024.
-One thing that hasn’t changed: the March-through-May symphony of wildflowers throughout the mossy valley, including deep purple dwarf crested iris, wild geraniums in shades of pink, three-petaled trillium, lacy foamflower and delicate chickweed.
+After two summers of renovations, the Catawba Falls Trail near Old Fort sported a new boardwalk and stairs in 2024.
+One thing that didn't change: the March-through-May symphony of wildflowers throughout the mossy valley, including deep purple dwarf crested iris, wild geraniums in shades of pink, three-petaled trillium, lacy foamflower and delicate chickweed.

 Bouquet Your Way